-What to Look For: Signs a Student May Need a Referral to the Counseling Center
+What to Look For: Signs of Needing to Refer to the Counseling Center

-There are times someone may see some behaviors or traits in a student and wonder if they should do anything further.
+A lot of times someone sees some behaviors or traits in a student and wonders if they should do anything with further.
 Below are some areas that may warrant a need to refer to the Counseling Center to get a student additional assistance and support.

-- Excessive anxiety or panic - Depression, chronic fatigue, suicidal thoughts or thoughts/actions of self-harm - Severe self-doubt, negative self-put downs, uncertainty about goals and direction - Confused, disorganized, or suspicious thinking - Bizarre or inappropriate behavior and/or appearance - Changes in personal relationships or physical appearance - Loneliness, isolation, and/ or poor relationship skills - Emotional outbursts - More talkative than usual, unusual energy, decreased need for sleep - Confusion regarding sexual behavior and identity - Perfectionistic behavior and overwhelming test anxiety - Problems with alcohol or other drugs - Eating or body image problems

-- Missing classes, responsibilities, procrastination, avoidance - Poor academic performance or abrupt drop-off in participation - Inability to modify tardiness in attendance/ with assignments - Experiencing a personal loss such as a death in the family or ending of a relationship
+- Excessive anxiety or panic - Depression, chronic fatigue, suicidal thoughts or thoughts/ actions of self-harm - Severe self-doubt, negative self-put downs, uncertainty about goals and direction - Confused, disorganized, or suspicious thinking - Bizarre or inappropriate behavior and/or appearance - Changes in personal relationships or physical appearance - Loneliness, isolation, and/ or poor relationship skills - Emotional outbursts - More talkative than usual, unusual energy, decreased need for sleep - Confusion regarding sexual behavior and identity - Perfectionistic behavior and overwhelming test anxiety - Problems with alcohol or other drugs - Eating or body image problems - Missing classes, responsibilities, procrastination, avoidance - Poor academic performance or abrupt drop-off in participation - Inability to modify tardiness in attendance/ with assignments - Experiencing a personal loss such as a death in the family or ending of a relationship